 How To Diagnose IBS

-You can diagnose IBS by yourself if you using the ROME IV criteria.
-This criterion was developed to help doctors to diagnose IBS. and you can use it as well if you are suspecting IBS.
+However, don’t lose heart.
+You can try to diagnose IBS by using the ROME IV criteria.
+This tool was developed to assist doctors in diagnosing IBS, and it can be handy for you, too, especially if you suspect IBS (reference).

 The Rome IV criteria can be applied as follows:

-You must consult your doctor about your digestive problems, he would review your symptoms and will do some test if needed to exclude diseases before making a diagnosis of IBS.
+Remember to consult your doctor about your digestive concerns.
+They can review your symptoms and perform some tests if necessary to rule out other conditions before diagnosing you with IBS.

 How IBS symptoms exactly look like?